 </div>

-The last thing that we’ll need to do is add some CSS to style the InputMasks:
+The last thing that we'll do here is add some CSS to style the InputMasks:

 .form-element {